ARCHITECTURE:

 ORIGINAL OCCUPANTS:

-The building, which cost $7000 to construct, was a showroom and warehouse for Albion Stove Works, a division of Albion Iron Works.
-This company was established in Victoria in 1861 by Joseph Spratt (548 Lotbinière Av, Rockland) and was reputedly the largest such company north of San Francisco.
-The business was re-organized in 1882 with a board of directors that included Robert Dunsmuir, R.P.
-Rithet, Robert Ward, Joseph Trutch and Joseph Spratt.
-Albion built cars for the E&N railway, and steam engines, ship boilers, wood stoves and decorative ironwork for the many new commercial buildings in Victoria.
-An important contract in 1890 was for the 400-horsepower steam engine for the new streetcar system.
-Bagster R. Seabrook (721 Linden St, Rockland), engineer and inventor, became manager of Albion Iron Works about then, and in 1893 won the contract to supply the iron and steel for the new BC Parliament buildings.
-Albion Stove Works offered as many as 30 types of wood stoves, still being sold in 1928 when the company was dissolved.
+1913-28: The building, which cost $7000 to construct, was a showroom and warehouse for Albion Stove Works, a division of Albion Iron Works (AIW).
+This company, established in Victoria in 1863 by Joseph Spratt (548 Lotbiniere Av, Rockland) was reputedly the largest such company north of San Francisco.
+They started producing wood stoves in 1878.
+The business was re-organized in 1891 with a board of directors that included R.P.
+Rithet, Robert Ward, Joseph Trutch and Charles Spratt.
+AIW built cars for the E&N railway, steam engines, ship boilers and decorative ironwork for the many new commercial buildings in Victoria.
+An important contract in 1890 was for the 400-horsepower steam engine for the new streetcar system, and in 1893 the contract to supply the iron and steel for the new BC Parliament buildings.
+Bagster Roads Seabrook (242 Gorge Rd E, Burnside, 721 Linden Av, Rockland), engineer and inventor, became mgr of AIW in 1896.
+A separate company, Albion Stove Works was formed in 1905 and offered as many as 30 types of wood stoves, which were still being sold in 1928 when the company was dissolved.

 OTHER OCCUPANTS: